What is a MAC address?

 To identify the MAC address of your own network hardware:

-Open the Activities overview and start typing Network.
+Open the Activities overview and start typing Network for wired connections or Wi-Fi for wireless connections.

-The MAC address for the wired device will be displayed as the Hardware Address on the right.
+The MAC address for the device will be displayed as the Hardware Address in the Details panel.

 In practice, you may need to modify or “spoof” a MAC address.
 For example, some internet service providers may require that a specific MAC address be used to access their service.
 If the network card stops working, and you need to swap a new card in, the service won’t work anymore.
 In such cases, you would need to spoof the MAC address.